 No new inning may start after the time limit elapses.
-The standard time limit for all age groups is 2 hours from the time of the first pitch of the game to the last out of an inning.
-Games can go into extra innings if the time limit has not expired.
+The standard time limit for all age groups is 1 hour and 50 minutes starting directly after the home plate meeting.

+Pool Play games can't go into extra innings, even if there is time left on the time limit.
 Pool play games can end in a tie.
-If the time limit is reached during an inning, that inning will be the last one of the game.

 If the home team is winning after the top half of that last inning, they will be declared the winner of the game and will not hit in the bottom half.
-If the home team is trailing and must hit in the bottom half of the last inning, the game will end the moment the home team scores the winning run or at the moment of their third out.
+If the home team is trailing and must hit in the bottom half of the last inning, the game will end the moment the home team scores the winning run or when their third out is recorded.
 If the time limit is reached during the bottom half of an inning and the home team is winning at that moment, we will let the current batter complete the at-bat and then the game will end.

-Elimination games - depending upon the format, elimination games may have a time limit.
-If so, the details will be placed on the game schedule.
-Consolation games will have a 2 hour time limit.
+Elimination Games - ALL elimination games will have a 1 hour and 50-minute time limit, except for the Semi-Finals and Championship Game.
+Elimination Games can go into extra innings.
+Consolation games will have a 1 hour and 50-minute time limit.

-Time in-between innings - Our expectation is that teams will take 2 minutes in between innings.
-Pitchers are permitted to throw 8 warm-up pitches in their first inning of work or 5 warm-up pitches every other inning.
+- Time in-between innings: Our expectation is that teams will take 1 minute in between innings. - Pitchers are permitted to throw 5 warm-up pitches in their first inning of work, or 3 warm-up pitches every other inning.
 If a catcher is still getting dressed, a coach should be ready to warm-up the pitcher.